1. Home

 How fast a team can launch usually depends on a practical sequence: complete Meta Business verification, choose or migrate the number, set up message templates, connect the inbox and CRM systems, then test key journeys before go-live.
 Each step affects how quickly the business can route conversations, launch campaigns and start generating revenue from WhatsApp.

 A strong provider should guide the business through documentation, number setup or migration, template preparation, channel configuration and testing instead of leaving the team to manage every step alone.
-If the business is moving from another provider, buyers should also ask what happens to templates, integrations, automation logic and cutover support so live sales and support conversations are not disrupted.
+Buyers should also check how support works when something time-sensitive goes wrong: whether help is available in a live channel, what timezone coverage exists and who owns escalation if sends fail, templates are delayed or ad replies stop routing.

 Many mid-market B2C teams get faster value from a no-code platform because sales, support and marketing managers can adjust routing, lifecycle updates, campaigns and handoff rules without depending on engineering for every change.
 That usually means a faster launch and quicker iteration once real conversations start coming in.